Lukefrotts227/webdevarc/README.md

 # How I will use this
 Of course this will be used to learn Web Development and broaden my skills in this arean using a variety of tools and languages.
 Furthermore, as we all know there are patterns that come up when coding and this repo can contain code that I can reference for future web projects

+# Ordinary
+Big or small, high or low, this is where I begin my journey.
+I am still relativley a beginner and hope to grow my skills in the web application world.
+I will not go to deep just yet.

+# CallTo

+# Refusal